sullof/francesco.sullo.co/README.md

-# Tweedentity app
+# francesco.sullo.co

-This is a work in progress.
-Don't fork it, for now.
-Thanks.
+This has been forked from Tweedentity/app and has a lot of things that here don't make sense.
+But I don't care : )